God’s Gonna Cut You Down

 Diego’s breath hitched.
 The crowd, the noise, the scowling faces—they all blurred into a distant hum as the sentence sank in.
 The lower rings?
 They were off-limits—a death sentence for anyone sent there.

 Carlos held out a kitchen knife barely four inches long.
-“Take this for your protection, son,” he said solemnly.
-“You are on God’s errand now.
+“Take this for your protection, son,” he said.
+“Your fate is in God’s hands.
 Find and destroy the Kraal.
 I’ve received a revelation that you can do this for us.
 We believe in you.”

 Diego stared at the knife.
-The gesture, the sentence—it all left him bewildered.
-Slowly, he reached out to take the cold Bakelite handle, glancing back to the crowd, hoping for at least one sympathetic face.
+The gesture, the sentence—it was all too much.
+Slowly, mechanically, he reached out to take the cold Bakelite handle, glancing back to the crowd, hoping for at least one sympathetic face.

-Carlos leaned close, his heavy hand clamping onto Diego’s shoulder as he whispered, “We don’t need you going full-on growler, my boy, so it’s best you use this to finish things quickly.”
+Carlos clamped a heavy hand on Diego’s shoulder, leaning close as he whispered, “We don’t need you going full-on growler, my boy, so it’s best you use this to finish things quickly.”
 His breath was hot against Diego’s ear as he added, “Do the honorable thing, you hear me?”

-His heart lurched and he lunged for the card.
+Diego’s heart lurched, and he lunged for the card.
 But Carlos moved with surprising speed, slipping the passkey into his pocket with an infuriating smirk.
 Diego’s fate was sealed without it—he’d be locked out of nearly every part of the station.
 He’d be lucky to survive a day.

 A seething storm of anger, frustration, and a crushing sense of betrayal all threatened to erupt at once.
 Diego longed to cry out, to demand justice.
-His throat tightened with words he couldn’t bring himself to say.
+His throat tightened.
 He wanted to scream that it wasn’t his fault, but the words lodged in his throat.

 Running had given him plenty of time to think—too much time.
 The accusations that he had summoned the Kraal to the station spun in his mind on an endless, maddening loop.
 The worst part?